Affair of Khra

 The Germans retired overnight to Kamina, due to apprehension that other British and French troops would cut off the German retreat and overestimation of the number of their opponents.
-The invaders paused for two days and resumed the advance on Kamina; they were met at Glei on 25 August, by two Germans who offered terms of surrender.
-Unconditional surrender was demanded by the British commander, which was accepted by the Germans the next day and hostilities ceased.
-The colony was administered jointly for the duration of the war by the French and British; after the war Togoland was partitioned.
-The western part of Togoland, administered by the British, joined Ghana in 1957 and French Togoland became independent as Togo in 1960.
+The invaders paused for two days and resumed the advance on Kamina; they were met at Glei, on 25 August, by two Germans who offered terms of surrender.
+The British commander demanded unconditional surrender and the Germans accepted his terms the next day, ending hostilities.
+The colony was administered jointly for the duration of the war by the French and British.
+After the war Togoland was partitioned, the western part of Togoland, administered by the British, joined Ghana in 1957 and French Togoland became independent as Togo in 1960.

 Background

 Strategic developments

 An Offensive Sub-Committee of the Committee of Imperial Defence which had been appointed on 5 August established a principle that command of the seas was to be ensured.
-Objectives were to be considered if they could be attained with local forces and if the objective assisted the priority of maintaining British sea communications, as British army garrisons abroad were returned to Europe in an "Imperial Concentration".
-Attacks on German coaling stations and wireless stations were considered to be important, to clear the seas of German commerce raiders.
+Objectives were to be considered if they could be attained by local forces and if the objective assisted the priority of maintaining British sea communications, as British army garrisons abroad were returned to Europe in an "Imperial Concentration".
+Attacks on German coaling stations and wireless stations were considered to be important to clear the seas of German commerce raiders.

 Objectives at Tsingtau in the Far East and Luderitz Bay (Angra Pequena), Windhoek, Duala and Dar es Salaam in Africa, were considered feasible and a German wireless station in Togoland, next to the British colony of Gold Coast (now Ghana) in the Gulf of Guinea, was judged to be within the capacity of local forces.
 The high-power wireless transmitter had been built at Kamina and controlled German wireless communication in the Atlantic Ocean, by linking a German transmitter at Nauen near Berlin with German colonies in west Africa and South America.

 At the outbreak of war, the German acting-Governor of Togoland, Major Hans Georg von Doering, who had 152 paramilitary police, 416 local police and 125 border guards but no regular army forces, had proposed neutrality to the British and French colonial authorities, under the Congo Act 1885.
 The Germans had withdrawn from Lomé and the coastal region, when the British demanded unconditional surrender.

 Doering, in the absence of the Governor Duke Adolf Friedrich of Mecklenburg, had sent an un-coded wireless message to Berlin disclosing his plan to retreat to Kamina, which had been intercepted and led to British offensive operations against Kamina being authorised by the Colonial Office on 9 August.
 Expeditions from northern Dahomey, Nigeria and the Gold Coast began on 12 August.